lvgl/lvgl/docs/details/base-widget/obj.rst

 .. code-block:: c

-   lv_obj_set_pos(parent, 50, 50); /*Move the parent.
-The child will move with it.*/
+   lv_obj_set_pos(parent, 50, 50); /* Move the parent.
+The child will move with it. */

-(For simplicity the adjusting of colors of the objects is not shown in the example.)
+(For simplicity the adjusting of colors of the Widgets is not shown in the example.)

 Visibility only on the parent